ECC-BFMC/Documentation/source/data/hardwaresetupofcar/steeringcalibration.rst

    .. math:: L = \text{wheelbase (260 mm = 0.26 m)}
    .. math:: R = \frac{\text{measured diameter}}{2} \text{[m]}

-By following these steps, you'll obtain an accurate measurement of the car's steering angle.
+By following these steps, you'll obtain an accurate measurement of the car's steering angle in radians, you need to convert the value to degrees.
 Ensure to perform these measurements in a stable environment without disturbances for the most accurate results.

 Fine tune the steering system
 --------------------------------